Deploying a flow definition using the wizard

 2. Select a Target Project for your flow deployment from the list of Projects available to you.

 • If you do not want to assign the deployment to any of the available Projects, select Unassigned.
-Unassigned deployments are accessible to every user with DFFlowUser role for the environment.
+Unassigned deployments are accessible to every user with DFFlowUser role in the environment.

 3. If you have previously exported a deployment configuration that closely aligns with the one you are about to deploy, you can import it under Import Configuration to auto-fill as much of the wizard as possible.

-You can still modify auto-filled configuration values manually during deployment.
+You can later manually modify auto-filled configuration values during deployment.

-1. Pick the NiFi Runtime Version for your flow deployment.
+1. Pick a NiFi Runtime Version for your flow deployment.

-Cloudera recommends that you always use the latest available version, if possible.
+Cloudera recommends that you always use the latest available version within the 1.x and 2.x lines, if possible.

 If yes, specify the endpoint host name and listening port(s) where your flow deployment listens to incoming data.